CivicKnowledge/rowpipe/README.rst

 - pipe.
 Unused
 - bundle.
 Unused
 - source.
 Reference to the input generator that is generating rows
-- v.
+- v .
 The input row value
 - header_s.
 The header for the column in the input row.
 - i_s.
 The index of the column in the input row
 - header_d.
 The header for the column in the output row.